Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Related Work

-In this work, we depart from directly combining particle filters and RL algorithms.
-Instead, building upon previous work, we treat the weightsof the neural network as state variables in the particle filter algorithm.
-We leverage the highly adaptive and nonlinear iterative characteristics of particle filters to update the network weights, reducing the variance of the target network in the RL algorithm.
+In this work, we depart from directly combining PF and RL algorithms.
+Instead, building upon previous work, we treat the weightsof the neural network as state variables in the PF algorithm.
+We leverage the highly adaptive and nonlinear iterative characteristics of PF to update the network weights, reducing the variance of the target network in the RL algorithm.
 This approach enhances the accuracy of action guidance for trajectories and improves the convergence speed of the reinforcement learning algorithm.